RealTimeChris/Jsonifier/documentation/Errors.md

 |--------|---------|
 | `success` | No error |

 Serialization can't fail on input — it consumes a valid C++ object and produces valid JSON.
-The `serialize_status` enum exists for consistency with the other operations, but you won't see errors in `getErrors()` after a `serializeJson` call.
+The `serialize_statuses` enum exists for consistency with the other operations, but you won't see errors in `getErrors()` after a `serializeJson` call.

 ## Multiple Errors Per Call